perfogic/cosmwasm_deploy/README.md

 ## Note:
-- This repo is forked from https://github.com/ledanghuy1811/cosmwasm-deploy for further testing on Cosmos.
+- This repo is forked from https://github.com/ledanghuy1811/cosmwasm-deploy for further testing on Cosmos and Injective.